JUSTICE IS UNDER ATTACK. LET’S DEFEND THE INTERNATIONAL CRIMINAL COURT — TOGETHER

 THE IMPORTANCE OF INTERNATIONAL CRIMINAL COURT

-The International Criminal Court was established in 2002 as the first permanent tribunal in the world to prosecute the most serious crimes that threaten global peace and security, such as genocide, crimes against humanity, war crimes, and the crime of aggression.
+The International Criminal Court was established in 1998 and started its activities in 2002, as the first permanent tribunal to prosecute individuals responsible of the most serious crimes that threaten global peace and security, such as genocide, crimes against humanity, war crimes, and the crime of aggression.
 Its creation represents a historic step toward global justice, a concrete sign of the international community’s commitment to fighting impunity and promoting human rights.

 Over the years, the International Criminal Court has achieved numerous successes, including the conviction of several war criminals and the establishment of legal precedents for addressing international crimes.
-The Court has also contributed to ensuring that those responsible for heinous crimes cannot escape justice, regardless of their position or power.
+The Court has also directly involved victimes in its proceedings and has contributed to ensuring that those responsible for heinous crimes cannot escape justice, regardless of their position or power.

 Corte Penale